Consumer Video Formats

 Film has retained its basic formats for more than 100 years.
-But in only the last few decades videotape has progressed through no less than 20 different (and incompatible) formats.
+But in the last few decades videotape has progressed through 20 different (and incompatible) formats.

 Although this may be one of the prices we have to pay for progress, it has also added confusion to video production.

 In this discussion we'll skip over most of the video formats that have been introduced over the years -- most of them didn't stay around too long anyway -- and very briefly look at what have been the most widely used.